William Farndale

 roadside, where it lay frothing at the mouth, and attempting to bite everything

 near it.
-This led to the defendant, after a short consultation with several
+This led the defendant, after a short consultation with several

-persons standing around, to borrow a gun from Mr Hauxwell, and shoot the poor
+persons standing round, to borrow a gun from Mr Hauxwell, and shoot the poor

 animal.
 A number of witnesses were examined on both sides.
 A veterinary